Most NMN products add a second ingredient. The two most common are trans-resveratrol and pterostilbene.

 General ingredient comparison.
 Amounts reflect each product's labeled spec; this is not a claim of effect.

-Looking at real products makes the difference concrete.
-Rejuvecore NMN Powder Stick Pack lists 250mg of NMN with 100mg of trans-resveratrol per stick, alongside a 99.92% third-party purity result from KarePak LLC, California Laboratory, and zero sugar.
+Looking at real products makes the point concrete.
+Both of these NMN products use pterostilbene rather than trans-resveratrol.
+Rejuvecore NMN 99.9 Pterostilbene is a capsule that lists 250mg of NMN with 250mg of pterostilbene plus quercetin per daily serving, with NMN purity tested by Koptri (HPLC-DAD, 99.989%/99.90%), pterostilbene at 98% from Certified Laboratories, and Korean GLP toxicity testing (single-dose and 90-day).
 Rokit America NMN Pterostilbene lists 250mg of NMN with 250mg of pterostilbene per daily 2-capsule serving, with NMN purity tested by Koptri (HPLC-DAD, 99.90-99.91%), GLP toxicity testing (5 studies), heavy metals not detected, and cGMP, FDA Registered, and NSF certification.
-The NMN dose is the same, but the second ingredient and labeled amount differ.
+Trans-resveratrol, by contrast, appears in various other NMN formulations rather than in these two.

 The second ingredient is one factor, not the whole decision.
 Start with the NMN dose, since that is usually the headline reason for buying.
 Then look at which second ingredient the product uses and how much is listed, followed by purity testing, certification, and a clear official seller.
 A product is not automatically better because it uses one stilbenoid over the other; what you can verify — the labeled amounts and the testing behind them — is the more useful basis for comparison than any claim about the ingredient itself.